 With so many different stakeholders at the table, coming to consensus over the key issues and how to approach them can seem like a daunting task.

-On November 3, Join FSG’s John Kania and Abigail Stevenson in a conversation with Adrienne Abbate of the Staten Island Partnership for Community Wellness as they demonstrate how to develop the initiative’s vision and shared goals.
+Join FSG’s John Kania and Abigail Stevenson in a conversation with Adrienne Abbate of the Staten Island Partnership for Community Wellness as they demonstrate how to develop the initiative’s vision and shared goals.

 In this webinar, you’ll learn:

 - How to get to a common understanding of the problem being addressed — What is in?
 What is out?